 History of Brisbane Festival

-Brisbane Festival was developed by the Queensland Government and Brisbane City Council in 1996 as an initiative to foster the arts.
+Brisbane Festival was established in 1996 as a Queensland Government and Brisbane City Council initiative to support arts in the city.

 Brisbane Festival currently operates under the direction of the board of Major Brisbane Festivals Pty Ltd.